This Is Exactly Why We’re Obsessed With Honest Beauty

 Okay, we’re the types who look forward to using an oil-blotting sheet midday more than lunch.
 Seriously.
 There’s just so much satisfaction in taking off the visual of removing shine (our one true nemesis).
 It’s almost as good as picking off a scab.
 I’d just run out of a generic pack of blotting sheets that I wasn’t crazy enough about to repurchase so it was perfect timing.
 The Dependably Clear Blotting Sheets, ($9) do their job and do it well.
 The bonus is these are super nice to use to blend things like bronzer along your jawbone or to soften the rim of your lips after applying lipstick.

 Is Honest Beauty worth the money?

-Dani: 5 out of 5 for Honest Beauty.
-I really like the Honest products.
-I was really hoping they all preformed as well as they looked, and I’m so happy to say that they do.
-One of the best things about the brand is that if you never heard of the Honest Company and know nothing about what they stand for, you would never guess that they’re completely natural, non-toxic products (Made without: parabens, paraffins, talc, petrolatum, mineral oil, or synthetic fragrances); they don’t look like it, they don’t smell like it, and most importantly they work just as good as all of the mainstream products I’ve tried, high-end and drugstore, if not better.
-Another thing I love about the company is that returns are accepted within 365 days of receiving your product.
-I can’t even think of another brand that offers this.
+5 out of 5 for Honest Beauty.
+We really like the Honest products.
+One of the best things about the brand is that if you never heard of Honest Beauty and know nothing about what they stand for, you would never guess that they’re completely natural, non-toxic products; they don’t look like it, they don’t smell like it, and most importantly they work just as good as all of the mainstream products we’ve tried, high-end and drugstore alike, if not better.
+Another thing we love about the company is that returns are accepted within 365 days of receiving your product.
+We can’t even think of another brand that offers this.
 And of course, all her products are not tested on animals and made with no animal by-products.
-This is one of my top favorite brands at the moment, and I actually mean that.
+This is one of our top favorite brands at the moment, and we actually mean that.

 Have you tried anything from Honest Beauty?
 Was your experience to par with ours?
 Anything we didn’t try that we definitely should?
 Let us know by leaving a comment in the comments section below.